Volume viscosity

 Knowledge of the volume viscosity is important for understanding a variety of fluid phenomena, including sound attenuation in polyatomic gases (e.g. Stokes's law), propagation of shock waves, and dynamics of liquids containing gas bubbles.
 In many fluid dynamics problems, however, its effect can be neglected.
-For instance, it is 0 in a monatomic gas at low density, whereas in an incompressible flow the volume viscosity is superfluous since it does not appear in the equation of motion.
+For instance, it is 0 in a monatomic gas at low density (unless the gas is moderately relativistic), whereas in an incompressible flow the volume viscosity is superfluous since it does not appear in the equation of motion.

 Volume viscosity was introduced in 1879 by Sir Horace Lamb in his famous work Hydrodynamics.
-Although relatively obscure in the scientific literature at large, volume viscosity is discussed in depth in many important works on fluid mechanics, fluid acoustics, theory of liquids, and rheology.
+Although relatively obscure in the scientific literature at large, volume viscosity is discussed in depth in many important works on fluid mechanics, fluid acoustics, theory of liquids, rheology, and relativistic hydrodynamics.